cvlab-columbia/aquabot/README.md

 │   └── ... (follows the same structure as episode_001)
 ├──...
 ```
+Note that `cctv_left`, `cctv_right`, and `status` folders are optional for policy training but can be very useful for other things such as localization, analysis, or visualization. `status` contains proprioceptive data such as compass, IMU, depth that could be useful as policy input but not used in this project.

 #### Policy Training
 After demonstration data is collected, you can use the following command to train a robot policy